 these mid-market offerings that we’re quite proud of.

-to the E1 to E3 transition.
-When we mentioned E5, I think that’s frankly encouraging for us, because all of
+the E1 to E3 transition.
+When we mentioned E5, I think that’s frankly encouraging for us, because all of these

-these premium offers do best when you start the deployment motion, people start using E1, then they use E3, and
+premium offers do best when you start the deployment motion, people start using E1, then they use E3, and then you

-then you start to see the momentum in E5.
+start to see the momentum in E5.
 And we did see that.
-However, in terms of RPU impact, very,
+However, in terms of RPU impact, very, very small

-very small in quarter.
-So that’s something that over time you would continue to see improvement in in terms
+in quarter.
+So that’s something that over time you would continue to see improvement in in terms of impact